 Little Manitou, located near Watrous, has a mineral density three-times saltier than the ocean.
 The salt enables swimmers to effortlessly float on their backs, just like in the Dead Sea.

-Adjacent to the Depot is the Arthur Erickson-designed RCMP Heritage Museum Centre, allowing visitors to discover the rich history of one of Canada’s most recognizable and endearing symbols.
+Adjacent to the Depot is the Arthur Erickson-designed RCMP Heritage Centre, allowing visitors to discover the rich history of one of Canada’s most recognizable and endearing symbols.

 Whether you’re into football or not, head down to Mosaic Stadium on a home fixture to experience Rider Nation, the green, watermelon-infused passion that sweeps the province like a six-month carnival.